MiguelMoutela/roguelike-chess/README.md

 --------------

 You can only play as white.
 The Stockfish engine gets 100ms to think.
-There is no way to replay to store the game.
+There is no way to replay or store the game.

 License
 -------